Helene Stanley

-Helene Stanley (born Dolores Diane Freymouth; July 17, 1929 – December 27, 1990) was an American actress.
-She is best known for being the live model for Cinderella, Aurora, and Anita Radcliffe.
+Helene Stanley (born Dolores Diane Freymouth; July 17, 1929 – December 27, 1990) was an American actress who was the live model for Cinderella, Aurora in Sleeping Beauty, and Anita Radcliffe in One Hundred and One Dalmatians.

 Early life

 Stanley was born in Gary, Indiana.
 Her parents were Michael Freymouth, who was an acrobat who worked in Europe, and Gerty Freymouth (née Seigert).
+She spent most of her childhood in southern California.

+At the age of four, she won the World’s Fair Contests of Contests in Chicago as an acrobatic dancer, winning a $25 prize.

 Career

-Stanely used the stage name "Dolores Diane."
-In 1946, she started to work with MGM and began to use the stage name "Helene Stanley," with one of her most notable appearances being a brief, but memorable role in John Huston's The Asphalt Jungle (1950).
+Stanley used the stage name "Dolores Diane."
+In 1946, she received a contract with Metro-Goldwyn-Mayer and began to use the stage name "Helene Stanley," with one of her most notable appearances being a brief role in John Huston's The Asphalt Jungle (1950).

 Her collaboration with Disney started around 1948.
-She became the live-action model for the main character in Cinderella, Aurora in Sleeping Beauty, and Anita Radcliffe in One Hundred and One Dalmatians.
+She became the live-action model for both the main character and one of the stepsisters Anastasia Tremaine in Cinderella, Aurora in Sleeping Beauty, and Anita Radcliffe in One Hundred and One Dalmatians.
+In the season three episode of Walt Disney's Disneyland (1957), Tricks of Our Trade, Stanley appears as herself performing a ballet routine for several studio animation directors animating scenes from the Dance of the Hours segment of Fantasia.

 Personal life

 Helene Stanley was married to Johnny Stompanato on January 17, 1953, with their divorce dated February 10, 1955.

 After Stompanato, Stanley married a physician from Beverly Hills, David Niemetz.
 They had a son, David Niemetz Jr., in 1961.
-After they were married, Stanley formally retired from show business.
-Her last role in her career was in One Hundred and One Dalmatians.
+After they were married, Stanley formally retired from show business in 1962, one year after the birth of her son.

 Death

-Stanley died on December 27, 1990, in Los Angeles.
-The cause of her death was not reported.
+Stanley died on December 27, 1990, in Los Angeles of ovarian cancer.